SyedTasi/LLM-Gpt-Chatbot/README.md

 # LLM-Gpt-Chatbot
 Meet MultiPDF Chat App! 🚀 Chat seamlessly with multiple PDFs using natural language.
 Get instant, accurate responses from our language model. 📚💬 Transform your PDF experience now! 🔥✨

-# Working
+# Working Module

-1. PDF Wizardry: Dive into the PDF realm effortlessly!
-Our app, powered by the mighty GPT-3.5, reads multiple documents, unlocking their textual secrets with unparalleled precision.
+1. PDF Wizardry: Dive into the PDF realm effortlessly! the app, powered by the mighty GPT-3.5, reads multiple documents, unlocking their textual secrets with unparalleled precision.

 2. Chunk it Up!: Break down the extracted text into bite-sized chunks for super-smooth processing

 3. Language Power: Harness the transformative power of GPT-3.5! the app utilizes this language model for mind-blowing vector representations of those text chunks.